 You might want a hot tub to go with your new saltwater pool.
-Hot tubs cost about $6,900 on average to install, though this price can vary widely depending on what kind you get and any additional features.
+Installation for hot tubs costs about $6,900 on average, though this price can vary widely depending on what kind you get and any additional features.
 If you’d like, you can even have a saltwater hot tub, though this will require a second chlorine generator.

 If you’re installing a new pool, you may need to rework the landscaping or hardscaping of your outdoor space.
 The cost of both will depend on what you’ll be getting done, costing anywhere from a couple thousand dollars to tens of thousands.
 Most people pay between $1,960 and $7,220 to hire a landscape designer.